smithjunior/ateliware-frontend/README.md

 # Ateliware Frontend application

-Aplication to list popular repositories on GitHub by language!
+Application to list popular repositories on GitHub by language!

 ## Running local